segmentio/segment-docs/src/privacy/account-deletion.md

 Workspace admins can delete all of the data associated with a workspace, including customer data.

-To delete all data from one workspace:
+**To delete all data from one workspace:**

-1. Open the Segment app, and select **Settings.**
+1. Sign in to the Segment app, select the workspace you'd like to delete, and click **Settings.**
 2. On the General Settings page, click the **Delete Workspace** button.
 3. Follow the prompts on the pop-up to delete your workspace.

-To delete data from all workspaces associated with your account:
+**To delete data from all workspaces in which you have workspace admin permissions:**

 1. Sign in to the Segment app.
 2. Navigate to the [User Settings page](https://app.segment.com/settings/user).